ysun62/qubee-dev/README.md

-# qubee React Development
+# qubee

-A C&I Sutdios cloud storage solution
+A C&I Studios cloud storage solution build with ReactJS, NodeJS, ExpresJS, and MongoDB.